-The first phase of UWR designation on Vancouver Island is mostly complete.
+The first phase of UWR designation in the West Coast Region is mostly complete.
 Because most South Coast Region populations have resulted from relatively recent translocations, there has been no formal land base budget established for Roosevelt elk UWRs in the Region.
 Although, this budget is not established, designation of UWR in the South Coast Region is not precluded where biological rationale for such habitat protection exists.
 Assessments of the availability of UWR for elk are ongoing and new information will be considered as it becomes available.